General Data Protection Regulation Countdown – 9 months to go

 Undertaking a data protection audit can be a time consuming exercise involving a number of different people (for example, the Heads of HR, Marketing and IT).
 If you require any assistance with carrying out a data protection audit, or if you would like any training on how to conduct a data protection audit, please do not hesitate to contact us.

 Data Protection in the News

-Data protection has been front-page news over the last few weeks with the Government outlining its data protection intentions by issuing a statement on a proposed UK Data Protection Bill.
-For our comments on this please click here.
-Meanwhile, the Information Commissioner’s Office (“ICO”) has been busy from an enforcement perspective.
+Data protection has been front-page news over the last few weeks with the Government outlining its>click here.
+Meanwhile, the Information Commissioner's Office ("ICO") has been busy from an enforcement perspective.
 We have outlined recent enforcement action below along with the lessons which can be learnt.

 It is important to remember that these cases represent situations where the ICO has chosen to use its fining powers, which is only one of several enforcement measures at its disposal.
 The ICO has for a long time been a regulator which is keen to encourage compliance rather than taking too heavy handed an approach when it comes to financial penalties.
 The current Information Commissioner, Elizabeth Denham, this month posted a blog making clear that the ICO will continue to adopt a proportionate approach when it comes to any decision over the use of - or level of - fines issued once the GDPR comes into force.

 Recent Enforcement Action